AdiEcho/media/paramount/assetType.md

 "assetType":"Thumbnail"
 ~~~

-but not all, since `Downloadable` is missing.
-We can download the APK and
+We can download the APK and extract:
-extract:

 ~~~
 play -a com.cbs.app -v 211204029